 Applicants will be asked to provide a list of performances they will be giving in public in the UK for our listening panel to attend.
 Selection of artists is based upon live performances of programmes suitable for, as well as a fee structure affordable to, leisure-time music groups.

 How to apply

-Applications are now closed and will reopen in June 2020 for the 2021 Selected Artists Guide.
+Applications are now closed and will reopen later in 2020 for the 2021 Selected Artists Guide.
 If you would like us to let you know when the applications will open again, please contact us to register your interest.

 Please note: Artists or ensembles recommended in the two previous guides are not eligible to apply for the new guide.
 Artists playing in a different ensemble are eligible.

 Applicants need to provide a list of performances they will be giving in public in the UK between the date of their application and 28 February 2020.
 If you do not currently have any performances arranged, you can still apply now and submit details of your performances to us at a later date, but please note that our selection panel can only consider applications where a live performance has been assessed by one of our listeners.